Squeezing light to get nonclassical work in quantum engines: Introduction

-In this Letter, we use squeezing as a quantum resource to generate mechanical work from light via the radiation pressure exerted on an optomechanical mirror \cite{tejero:pre24}.
-Our analysis demonstrates that Alicki's definition of work in quantum systems, based on the expected time variation of the Hamiltonian operator \cite{alicki:jpa79}, is not appropriate in this context, as it does not capture the energy leaked to these quantum degrees of freedom via two-photon processes.
-We show this inequivalence both analytically for small light squeezing, and numerically for arbitrary squeezing parameters.
+In this work, we use squeezing as a quantum resource to generate mechanical work from light via the radiation pressure exerted on an optomechanical mirror \cite{tejero:pre24}.
+Our analysis demonstrates that Alicki's definition of work in quantum systems, based on the expected time variation of the Hamiltonian operator \cite{alicki:jpa79}, does not capture the extractable mechanical work in this context.
+The reason is that Alicki's definition does not discriminate the energy leaked to maintain squeezing via two-photon processes.
+We show this difference both analytically for small light squeezing, and numerically for arbitrary squeezing parameters.
 We then use these results to design a quantum Otto engine to produce net mechanical work based on the injection and extraction of squeezing, in the absence of any thermal gradient, decoupling in this way thermodynamic and quantum driving forces.
+Heat exchanges with the squeezed baths and degrees of freedom are also monitored, establishing the thermodynamic consistency of the cycle.
 Interestingly, we show that while work extraction from squeezing generally improves for low temperatures, there exists a nontrivial squeezing-dependent temperature for which work production is maximal.
 This demonstrates the complex interplay between thermal and squeezing effects.